 I consistently hear people talking and asking about their credit score, and how to understand it, because the algorithm is tricky, and to the best of my knowledge it’s not published publicly anywhere.
-The best anyone can do is rely on experts and articles they’ve researched to try and gather information to make a best guess.
-The chart I’ve featured above is one I have seen on many sites, and seems to be a generally accepted model that is a pretty good estimate.
-Some of the percentages aren’t within a consumers direct control, but a few are.
+The best anyone can do is rely on experts and articles they’ve researched to try and gather information to make the best guess.

 - New Credit: Don’t be overzealous in applying for credit.
 Apply for what you need, when you need it.

 - Payment History: The most recent 24 months of payments makes the largest impact, so make every effort to pay on time each month to keep 35% of your score at its highest amount.

 - Amounts Owed: If you already have high balances, this is no longer in your control.
 If not, congratulations, and remember to be conscientious of what you are charging and not paying in full each month.

 The remainder of this article is for those who need to reign in their amounts owed, and is based on tips to get the amounts you owe down to manageable levels.

 When people discuss paying off credit card debt, the most popular method you will often see recommended is the Snowball Method, which is where you payoff one debt, then apply the amount you were paying monthly to the next debt in line until it’s paid off, and you continue the cycle until all debt is paid in full.
 It gives a sense of accomplishment, and works well for many people.